nRFCloud/utils/README.md

 You can also install credentials on many devices in a row using the `--append` option and add the bulk `onboard.csv` to your account with the same command.

 Congratulations!
-You have successfully registered your device to nRF Cloud, you should be able to visualize it on the [Devices](https://nrfcloud.com/#/devices).
+You have successfully registered your device to nRF Cloud, you should be able to visualize it on the [Devices panel](https://nrfcloud.com/#/devices).

-When compiling with the nRF Cloud Libraries, make sure to add the next KConfig options otherwise it will not be able to connect:

-    CONFIG_MODEM_JWT=y
-    CONFIG_NRF_CLOUD_CLIENT_ID_SRC_INTERNAL_UUID=y
-    CONFIG_NRF_CLOUD_SEC_TAG=16842753
+## Advanced Usage

-For a more detailed overview of the scripts, see [Advanced Usage](https://github.com/nRFCloud/utils/blob/main/ADVANCED.md).
-There, you can also find details on how to use the Provisioning Service instead of provisioning your devices locally.
+For a more detailed overview of the scripts and their capabilities, refer to the [Advanced Usage Guide](https://github.com/nRFCloud/utils/blob/main/ADVANCED.md).
+This guide provides in-depth instructions on leveraging advanced features, including the use of the Provisioning Service for remote provisioning of devices, as an alternative to local provisioning.

 ## Development installation